Dr. Alex Clarke-Cornwell

 Reader in Public Health Epidemiology

 She has a first degree in Mathematics and a Masters in Statistics; her PhD was entitled 'Sedentary behaviour, work and health-related outcomes: the application of empirically derived accelerometer cut-points to data from the Health Survey for England'.

 Alex has been involved in a range of research projects that have used her experience of epidemiology and statistics.
 These include for example, studies relating to the burden of musculoskeletal disease in the UK, coding in general practice research databases, and evaluations of uptake of cardiovascular health checks in North West England.
-More specifically, her PhD and current research interests focus on the associations between sedentary behaviour and health-related outcomes in the workplace, and she has presented this research at a number of international conferences.
+More specifically, her current research interests focus on the associations between sedentary behaviour and health-related outcomes in the workplace, and she has presented this research at a number of international conferences.

-She is also interested in population levels of physical behaviour and was part of a project with European colleagues as part of the consortium or the Determinants of Diet and Physical Activity (DEDIPAC) Knowledge Hub: this project used accelerometer data from national surveys to describe sedentary time and physical activity from four European countries.
-(Scholar).
+Alex is also interested in population levels of physical behaviour and was part of a project with European colleagues as part of the consortium or the Determinants of Diet and Physical Activity (DEDIPAC) Knowledge Hub: this project used accelerometer data from national surveys to describe sedentary time and physical activity from Four European countries.

 Areas of research